hiero-ledger/hiero-website/content/_index.md

 <p>Since we are still working on the transition of the Hiero repositories from the <a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">Hedera GitHub organization</a> into the <a href="https://github.com/LFDT-Hiero/" target="_blank" rel="noreferrer noopener">Hiero GitHub organization</a>, many opportunities for contribution can be initiated at the Hedera’s GitHub organization today.</p>
 <p>While in this transition phase we already want to enable developers to join in developing Hiero and its related projects.
 As such, we’re always willing to help you get started and mentor you on your journey of learning the project and making useful contributions.</p>
 <p>
 There is good work to do for everyone with whatever skillset you have - and it doesn’t have to be code.
 We also welcome help with documentation, design, project organization, and organizing meetups.
-For instance, at Hacktoberfest we have a huge list of good first issues that let the community do the first contributions, several of which will help us remove Hedera naming and usage from the code and truly make it vendor neutral.</p>
+For instance, at <a href="/hacktoberfest">Hacktoberfest</a> we have a huge list of good first issues that let the community do the first contributions, several of which will help us remove Hedera naming and usage from the code and truly make it vendor neutral.</p>
 <p>
 If you have any questions or need help or additional mentoring, then you can reach out to the community and the technical steering committee (TSC) of Hiero in our <a href="https://github.com/orgs/LFDT-Hiero/discussions" target="_blank" rel="noreferrer noopener">GitHub discussions</a>.</p>
 '''

 section_connect_heading = "Connect with the Hiero Open Source community" section_connect_text = '''
-<p>Since we did not create Hiero from scratch, it already has a vibrant community from Hedera and other products and projects.
+<p>Since we did not create Hiero from scratch, it already has <a href="/heros/">a vibrant community</a> from Hedera and other products and projects.
 With the creation of the Hiero project, we started <a href="https://github.com/orgs/LFDT-Hiero/discussions" target="_blank" rel="noreferrer noopener">GitHub discussions</a> that can be used as a central place to contact the community and the technical steering committee (TSC) of Hiero.</p>
 <p>
 For us, the community of the open-source project is a crucial part of its success.
 Based on that we will concentrate on the integration of the community.
 As defined in the roadmap, we will integrate the community into the development of Hiero from day 1.
 An essential part of that is to have community members be part of the TSC.
 Here the TSC is working on voting mechanisms that allow us to create a diverse community.</p>
 <p>